gaurav26kumar/gaurav26kumar/README.md

 ## About Me

 I am a Computer Science student at NSUT Delhi, focused on building tools that effectively visualize and interact with complex concepts.
-My project portfolio includes a range of applications, from algorithm visualizers to full-stack machine learning applications such as an Urban Heat Island predictor and a brain signal classifier.
+My project portfolio includes a range of applications, from algorithm visualizers to full-stack machine learning applications.
 My technical foundation is built upon Python, FastAPI, React, and JavaScript.
 I possess a strong passion for data science and its potential for real-world impact.

 **Pronouns:** he/him
 **Current Focus:** Mastering full-stack web development.